danchal/pihole-log-anonymiser/README.md

 A systemd service to anonymise the logs of pihole in real time.

 ## Features
-  * Anonymises all the client request domains and IP address
+  * Anonymises all the allowed client request domains and IP address
-  * Pi-holed domains and IP addresses are left visible
+  * Blocked Pi-holed domains and IP addresses are left visible

+## Why?
+Pi-hole allows you to monitor the performance and statistics on your network.
+However, in order to do this you must enable logging which exposes not only the blocked domains but also the allowed domains.

+For the privacy conscious, this provides an alternative to disabling the logging altogether.

 ## References
 [Pi-hole](https://pi-hole.net/)